Description

 Pruning

-Gooseberries fruit on two-year-old wood.
+Gooseberries fruit on two to three-year-old wood.
 Prune in winter while dormant; in frost-prone areas, prune in late winter.

-In the second winter, maintain 6–8 upright canes, shorten new growth by half, and prune side shoots to 1–3 buds.
+Second winter: Retain 6–8 upright canes, shorten new growth by a quarter, and prune side shoots to 3–4 buds.

-From year three onward, maintain 8–12 main branches.
-Each winter, remove canes older than three years and those that have fruited, prune side shoots back to 1 bud on fruiting stems and 1–3 buds on newer growth.
-Remove low, crowded, or crossing branches and suckers.
+From year three onward: Maintain 8–12 main branches.
+Each winter, remove canes older than three years to promote new growth and keep the centre open.
+Prune main branches to 3–4 buds and side shoots to two buds for productive spurs.
+Remove low, crowded, or crossing growth and any suckers.
 Tie the healthy new canes to supports if needed.

 Harvesting

-Fruit is ready for harvest in summer, depending on the climate and preferred ripeness.
+Fruit is typically ready for harvest in the summer, depending on the climate and the preferred level of ripeness.
 Berries ripen from green to red-purple, becoming sweeter as they mature.
 Pick when fully coloured and slightly soft for fresh eating, or harvest earlier if you prefer a tangier flavour for cooking.
-Use shallow containers to avoid bruising and refrigerate or process soon after picking for best quality.
+Use shallow containers to prevent bruising and refrigerate or process soon after picking.

 Replacing Plants: Yields may decline over time.
 If care no longer improves performance after 10–15 years, replace the plant to maintain quality harvests.